pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Timex-TS2068.md

 | 0x20 | Green on magenta |
 | 0x30 | Yellow on blue |
 | 0x38 | White on black |

+## Graphics

+The graphics library is now integrated and supports all graphics modes, only change the screen mode using `console_ioctl()` - the `ts_vmod()` function cannot update the appropriate variable.

 ### Links